septianytup/superstore-sales-analysis/README.md

-# Superstore Sales Performance Analysis
+# Excel - Superstore Sales Performance Analysis

 This Superstore sales analytics project aims to provide deep insights into business performance by analyzing sales data, profitability, and customer behavior.
 The process involves data cleansing, analysis using pivot tables, and visualization through interactive dashboards.
 The project seeks to identify sales trends, evaluate product category performance, measure product subcategory contributions, and assess customer segmentation and delivery efficiency.
 The results of this analysis will support data-driven decision-making, improve marketing strategies, optimize operations, and drive overall business growth.